 Scalp care is essential to healthy hair and continued hair growth, and when your scalp becomes irritated or inflamed, it can cause issues.
-One of the best starting points when looking at your hair issues is to look at your scalp health, then reducing anything that might be causing inflammation.
+One of the best starting points when looking at your hair issues is to look at your scalp health, then reduce anything that might be causing inflammation.

 You also might consider a trip to the dermatologist because many can perform a non-invasive scalp skin diagnostic test.
 This test will check the pH, hydration, cortisol, sebum (an oily secretion of the sebaceous glands), and toxicity levels in the skin of your scalp.
-The results of this test can give guidance on the best treatments for you, both at home or in the office.
+The results of this test can give guidance on the best treatments for you, both at home and in the office.

 Improving the skin of your scalp and reducing inflammation can be a great starting point to overcome the issues you might face with thinning hair, including dandruff, itching, and breakage, and treatments might include scalp steaming or massage, dermal patches, or even laser therapy.
 Because hair loss makes you weary of washing your hair as often, you might experience an increased level of dandruff.
-This leads to additional problems because not washing your hair leads to excess dandruff, and excess dandruff leads to increased hair loss.
+This leads to additional problems because not washing your hair leads to excess dandruff, which leads to increased hair loss.
 Your best bet in this situation is to find an anti-dandruff shampoo to see if it can alleviate some of your issues.

 One common treatment that both specialists and doctors agree on that works well (except in severe cases) is over-the-counter nonprescription Rogaine (minoxidil), which has been clinically proven to regrow hair.
 This product is typically added as a wash or foam and works by penetrating the scalp and stimulating the hair follicles to be more productive.
 You can also consider topical minoxidil as an alternative.

-Try to find an option with a nice scent, so you don’t smell medicinal, and find a brand that doesn’t make promises it can’t keep.
+Try to find an option with a pleasant scent, so you don’t smell medicinal, and find a brand that doesn’t make promises it can’t keep.
 You should expect to see signs of hair regrowth in three to six months, and any product that guarantees faster results is most likely not being honest.

 There are some other options you can try to slow or stop your hair from thinning, including laser caps or combs and light bands.
-These can help a little but might not bring the results you’re seeking.

 Even though there are prescription medications for male hair loss, there has yet to be anything specifically created to address female hair loss.
-According to the Mayo Clinic, some doctors may prescribe men’s medications for women, but the side effects from the testosterone in them can be unpleasant.
+According to the Mayo Clinic, some doctors may prescribe men’s medications for women, but the side effects of the testosterone in them can be unpleasant.

 Nutraceuticals are products that are more than food but less than a pharmaceutical.
 You might more commonly know them as food-fortified supplements, and they are used to treat and prevent a vast list of ailments.
-As with most things in life, not all nutraceuticals are created equal, and you need to do due diligence when selecting them.
+As with most things in life, not all nutraceuticals are created equal, and you must do due diligence when selecting them.
 Some claim to have magical powers and may actually be very effective, but just as often, they offer little to no benefit.
 This goes for any nutraceuticals that aim to prevent hair loss or cause hair growth.

 Two nutraceutical supplement brands worth trying are daily Nutrafol and Viviscal, made of all-natural ingredients.
-The key ingredients in both are stress adaptogens and DHT inhibitors, which block the DHT androgen hormone (male hormones) and mediate their biological effects on the body (which includes hair loss in women).
+The key ingredients in both are stress adaptogens and DHT inhibitors, which block the DHT androgen hormone (male hormones) and mediate their biological effects on the body (including hair loss in women).
 Of course, when it comes to nutraceuticals that cause hair growth, you’re probably familiar with vitamin B and biotin for improved hair, nail, and skin health.
 However, they haven’t been scientifically proven to make much difference.